Adam Jones (baseball): 2008

-2009
+2009: First All-Star and Gold Glove Award

-After a strong start to the season, Jones was selected to represent Baltimore in the 2009 All Star Game on July 5.
+After a strong start to the season, Jones was selected to represent Baltimore in the 2009 All-Star Game on July 5.
 In the game, he drove in Curtis Granderson on a sacrifice fly for the winning run in the American League's 4–3 victory.

-The second half wasn't as kind to Jones though and in August, he sprained his left ankle and missed the end of the 2009 season.
+The second half was not as kind to Jones though, and on September 1, he sprained his left ankle while running the bases, missing the rest of the 2009 season.
 He finished the season with a .277 batting average, 19 homers, 70 RBI and 10 stolen bases in 119 games.
 He tied for fifth among major league center fielders with nine outfield assists.

-In November, he was awarded a Gold Glove for his defensive play.
+He won his first Gold Glove for his defensive play.

 2010

+Jones hit an inside-the-park home run on May 22, when center fielder Nyjer Morgan, apparently not realizing the ball was still on the playing field, threw his glove down in disgust after not catching the ball.

 Jones finished his third season in Baltimore with a .284 batting average, 19 homers, 69 RBI and seven stolen bases in 149 games.
 He led all center fielders and was second in the majors in outfield assists with 12.

-His home runs included an inside-the-park home run on May 22, 2010, when center fielder Nyjer Morgan, apparently not realizing the ball was still on the playing field, threw his glove down in disgust.

 2011

-As of August, Jones was having the best statistical season of his career.
+Jones had the best offensive season of his career so far.
 On August 6, in a game against the Toronto Blue Jays, he hit his then career high 20th home run of the season.

-In 2011, Jones led the major leagues in sacrifice flies, with 12, and led all AL outfielders in errors, with 8.
+In 2011, Jones led the major leagues with 12 sacrifice flies, and led all AL outfielders with 8 errors.